 The Intergovernmental Panel on Climate Change (IPCC) is a guiding force in providing valuable insight about the realities of climate change.
 Albany is taking initiative to mitigate adverse climate-related effects in the Capital Region, one of the most significant challenges of our community.
-In coordination with Albany 2030, the City's Climate Action Plan and Climate Vulnerability Assessment & Adaptation Plan, provide information related to the environmental challenges we face… and resources to reach our goal of making Albany a model sustainable City.
+In coordination with Albany 2030, the City's Climate Action Plan and Climate Vulnerability Assessment & Adaptation Plan provide information about the environmental challenges we face, and the resources to help us become a sustainable City.

-- In 2005, Albany signed the U.S. Conference of Mayors’ Climate Protection Agreement, pledging to reduce greenhouse gas emissions and implement strategies to become more sustainable.
-Beginning with the creation of the Mayor's Office of Energy & Sustainability (see MOE&S), Albany is establishing goals to reduce energy use, protect its air and water, and conserve resources... already the City has completed a greenhouse gas emissions survey, installed Big Belly solar trash compactors and recycle bins throughout the City, and developed an energy conservation policy.
+In 2005, Albany signed the U.S. Conference of Mayors’ Climate Protection Agreement, pledging to reduce greenhouse gas emissions and implement strategies to become more sustainable.
+Beginning with the creation of the Mayor's Office of Energy & Sustainability, Albany set out to reduce energy use, protect its air and water quality, and conserve resources.

-- New York State Energy Research and Development Authority (NYSERDA) recently completed ClimAID (see Responding to Climate Change in New York State) summarizing the potential impacts of climate change across New York State and providing recommendations for adaptation strategies.
-Building off of ClimAID, Albany recently completed its own vulnerability assessment, an investigation into how climate change will likely affect the City, its infrastructure and natural resources.
+In 2011, New York State Energy Research and Development Authority (NYSERDA) completed ClimAID (see Responding to Climate Change in New York State) summarizing the potential impacts of climate change across New York State and providing recommendations for adaptation strategies.
+Building off of the ClimAID momentum, Albany completed its own vulnerability assessment, an investigation into how climate change will likely affect the City, its infrastructure and natural resources.
 Learn more about climate impacts in Albany, and how we can respond to current and future changing weather patterns, public health threats and environmental risks in the Climate Change Vulnerability Assessment and Climate Adaptation Plan.

-- In 2011, Governor Andrew M. Cuomo began the Cleaner, Greener Communities Program to create more sustainable communities by funding smart growth practices.
-Under this Program, NYS was divided into regions— a coalition of municipalities and organizations, which received funding from NYSERDA to create a regional comprehensive plan for healthy, safe and efficient development with sustainable goals.
-The City of Albany took the lead in partnering with public and private experts, community residents and other interested parties to develop a Regional Sustainability Plan that will significantly improve the economic and environmental health of the Capital Region (Albany, Columbia, Greene, Rensselaer, Saratoga, Schenectady, Warren, Washington Counties).
+Also in 2011, Governor Andrew M. Cuomo launched the Cleaner, Greener Communities Program (CGCP) to create more sustainable communities by funding smart growth practices.
+Under CGCP, New York State was divided into regions— a coalition of municipalities and organizations, which received funding from NYSERDA to create a regional comprehensive plan for healthy, safe and efficient development with sustainable goals.
+Albany took the lead in partnering with public and private experts, community residents and other interested parties to develop a Regional Sustainability Plan to significantly improve the economic and environmental health of the Capital Region (participants included Albany, Columbia, Greene, Rensselaer, Saratoga, Schenectady, Warren, and Washington Counties).
 Read the Capital Regional Sustainability Plan.

 - Quail Street, Midtown Neighborhood This "green street" project will utilize bioretention, permeable pavement, and other green infrastructure methods to reduce stormwater runoff and improve water quality.